App version: 0.1.0

 The Takeaway

 If you are struggling to make personal loan payments, you may want to consider deferment because it can give you time to improve your financial circumstances.
 In addition, deferment does not hurt your credit score.
 Just be aware that interest may accrue over the deferment period, which means you’ll end up paying more money in the end.
-But if it saves you from defaulting on the loan and damaging your credit, deferment could well be worth it.
 If you’re looking for a personal loan to help address debt or finance a new project, you’ll want to find one with the best terms and rates for you.
 Lantern by SoFi can help.
 You can easily compare loans on our marketplace to find one that’s the right fit for your situation.

 Frequently Asked Questions